These Hacks to Improve Your Soil for Free will guide you to create the most powerful and rich soil for your plants!

-Checking the Condition of Soil
+Determine the Condition of the Soil

 1. Check and Control Soil pH

 Soil pH tells you how alkaline, acidic, or neutral your garden soil is.
 Different plants require different pH levels to grow to their fullest potential.
 For instance, the best range for potatoes is 6 to 6.5, while the ideal pH for lavender is 6.5 to 8.
+Here’s how you can check the soil pH at home.

 What to Do if the Soil is Too Acidic?